csnider12/Word-Wizard-A-Voice-For-All/README.md

 6. Verified the fix back on the oscilloscope: clean rising/falling edges on both I2C lines, comfortably past the logic thresholds.

-This was the single biggest lesson of the build: **one unconnected reference pin caused hours of debugging** — a reminder of how much value there is in double-checking datasheets and having a second set of eyes on a schematic before fabrication.
+This was the single biggest lesson of the build: one unconnected reference pin caused hours of debugging, a reminder of how much value there is in double-checking datasheets and having a second set of eyes on a schematic before fabrication.

 ## Testing: Speaker Grille Optimization